RBFS Overview

 RBFS APIs allow to access and consume RBFS data simply and securely.

-RBMS (RtBrick’s Management System) is a GUI-based application that acts as a single pane of glass and allows interactions with RBFS for all operations, from provisioning and management to monitoring and debugging.
+RBMS (RtBrick’s Management System) is a GUI-based application that acts as a management system and allows interactions with RBFS for all operations, from provisioning and management to monitoring and debugging.

 RBFS API Overview